Hot Tubs Report Woman-in-Spa

 So, if you decide to go back to bromine or chlorine, it’s a bit of a process.
 Because biguanides cannot be mixed with chlorine, a special and careful process must be followed to convert the spa back to chlorine or bromine.

-Salt-based systems
+Salt-based Systems

 These systems eliminate the need for chlorine or bromine.
 But in the end, salt-based systems do not result in a chlorine-free spa.
 That’s because the salt electrolysis process actually generates chlorine.
 From an eco-friendly spa perspective, a salt-based system may not achieve your goal.